The ignition relay’s job is to ensure uninterrupted electricity supply to many of your car’s components.

 This means the circuit will not open after you remove the key, and the battery will drain.

-Therefore, if you are looking at a battery that had died when working the day perfectly before, the ignition relay could have been the cause.
+Therefore, if you are looking at a battery that has died even though it was working perfectly the day before, the ignition relay could have been the cause.

 5. Bad electronic smell